🤖 AI Embedding

 => 0.6025755637811935

-This gives us a great approximation of how similar an issue with the rest of them and we need to adjust the distance to determine good threshold with our entire dataset.
+This gives us a great approximation of how similar an issue is to the rest of them, and we need to adjust the distance to determine a good threshold for our entire dataset.

 For our use case, a distance of 0.3 gave us a good approximation of similar issues.